maueroats/teaching--2020-2021/content/ML/Q4/20210601-dogs/index.md

 ## Translation

-German is the official language of Zurich most of the columns are in German but the translations to English aren't too tricky.
-You might need to use a translator.
+German is the official language of Zurich.
+Most of the columns are in German, but the translations to English aren't too tricky.
+Use a translator if you find something you do not understand.

 * ALTER -> Age
-* GESCHLECHT -> Gender (w = weiblich, female; m = mannlich, male)
+* GESCHLECHT -> Gender (w = weiblich, female; m = männlich, male)
 * STADTKREIS -> City Quarter or District
 * RASSE1 -> Dog's Primary Breed
 * RASSE2 -> Dog's Secondary Breed